IllDepence/hyperpie/notes/annotation_guidelines.md

     * out of scope examples:
         * “we approach the task using an end-to-end architecture”
         * “we use transformer-based language models”
+* **software**
+    * the boundary between software and models/methods is somewhat blurry
+    * software is only in scope, when it is single purpose, i.e. could be described as model and potentially has parameters to be set when executed
+    * in scope examples:
+        * LaTeXML (converts LaTeX into XML)
+        * GROBID (converts PDF into XML)
+    * out of scope examples:
+        * Pandas
+        * spaCy
+        * Excel
 * **no tasks or metrics**
     * task and metrics are not considered research artifacts
     * out of scope examples: